tkumar012/tkumar012.github.io/index.md

 I completed my PhD in Political Science at the University of California, Berkeley in May 2020.
-I have been named a Susan Clarke Young Scholar and won a Best Dissertation Award (Honorable Mention) from APSA's Urban and Local Politics Section.
+I have been named a Susan Clarke Young Scholar by APSA's Urban and Local Politics Section.

 I am co-organizing a workshop on Urban Politics in the Global South.
 Learn more [here](https://www.globalsouthurbanpols.com)!